INFORMS Information Systems Society Haim Mendelson Teaching Innovation Award – 2023

 Call for Nominations

-The INFORMS Information Systems Society (ISS) invites nominations for the Inaugural ISS Teaching Innovation Award.
+The INFORMS Information Systems Society (ISS) invites nominations for the ISS Haim Mendelson Teaching Innovation Award.
 Effective teaching of Information Systems (IS) courses plays a fundamental role in nurturing future generations of IS academics and practitioners.
 The primary aim of the award is to recognize IS faculty who have made outstanding pedagogical contributions to the IS discipline.

 Eligibility and Submission Instructions